findy-network/findy-agent-cli/scripts/fullstack/README.md

 ## Helper Scripts And Execution Environment

-Don't use `--logging` argument or more precisely don't use its env version (FCLI_CLI_LOGGIG) or config file version.
+Don't use `--logging` argument or more precisely don't use its env version (FCLI_CLI_LOGGING) or config file version.
 The scripts aren't optimised to handle different streams for err and std.
-However, if its mandatory for your use case, read `glog` documentation how to use files for logs.
+However, if it's mandatory for your use case, read `glog` documentation how to use files for logs.

 The helper scripts should be used only as an examples.
 They don't support all